vyrti/dl/README.md

 # DL

 DL is a command-line tool written in Go for downloading multiple files concurrently from a list of URLs or a Hugging Face repository.
-Features a dynamic progress bar display for each download, showing speed, percentage, and downloaded/total size.
+It features a dynamic progress bar display for each download, showing speed, percentage, and downloaded/total size.
+The tool supports advanced Hugging Face repository handling, including selection of specific `.gguf` files or series.

 ![Screenshot of DL tool](image.png)

 ### Features

 *   **Concurrent Downloads:** Downloads multiple files at the same time, configurable via the `-c` flag, with different caps for file list vs. Hugging Face downloads.
 *   **Multiple Input Sources:** Supports downloading from a list of URLs in a text file (`-f`) or automatically fetching all files from a specified Hugging Face repository (`-hf`).
+*   **Hugging Face GGUF Selection:** With the `-select` flag, you can interactively select a specific `.gguf` file or a multi-part GGUF series to download from Hugging Face repositories that primarily contain GGUF files.
 *   **Dynamic Progress Bars:** Displays a dynamic progress bar for each active download, including:
     *   Filename (truncated for display if too long).
     *   Visual progress bar.